isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 Not to be left out, Tang Pui Wah made a compelling case for female athletes.
 The daughter  of  a  soya  sauce  maker  and  his wife, Tang became Singapore’s first woman Olympian when she competed in the 100-metre sprint and 80-metre hurdles at the 1952 games in Helsinki, Finland.
 The cold weather, huge crowds, unfamiliar track and lack of proper coaching worked against her in this international setting and she did not do as well as she had hoped.
 Still, competing at a time when most girls stayed away from sports, the Asian Games bronze medallist was a pioneer and role model for aspiring sportswomen,  alongside  sprinters  Mary Klass and Janet Jesudason who took part in the 1956 Melbourne Olympics.

-High-jumper Lloyd Valberg was the first athlete to represent Singapore at the Olympics – the 1948 London games.<i>Image courtesy of Sport Singapore.</i>
+High-jumper Lloyd Valberg was the first athlete to represent Singapore at the Olympics – the 1948 London games.<i>Courtesy of Sport Singapore.</i>

-Singapore’s “Flying Fish” Neo Chwee Kok won four gold medals at the 1951 Asian Games held in New Delhi.<i>Image courtesy of Sport Singapore.</i>
+Singapore’s “Flying Fish” Neo Chwee Kok won four gold medals at the 1951 Asian Games held in New Delhi.<i>Courtesy of Sport Singapore.</i>

-Weightlifter Tan Howe Liang won Singapore’s first Olympic medal, a silver, at the 1960 Rome Olympics.<i>Image courtesy of Sport Singapore.</i>
+Weightlifter Tan Howe Liang won Singapore’s first Olympic medal, a silver, at the 1960 Rome Olympics.<i>Courtesy of Sport Singapore.</i>

 #### **The 1940s and 1950s: Athletes Par Excellence**